Bristol Weekend Getaway Ideas (Incl. Good Food)

 Over Farm (Gloucester)

-How far from Bristol: 50 minutes drive
+How Far—50 minutes drive

 An ambitious farm shop not only offering a wide range of fresh produce, meats, deli, but also a huge playground for children, the popular PYO strawberry and sunflower, and even let you try to fly a microlight!